michaelnny/InstructLLaMA/README.md

 **Bug Reporting and Contributions:** Although regular tests have been conducted, we cannot guarantee the code is bug-free.
 Bug reports and pull requests are highly encouraged and welcomed.

-**Optimization:** For simplicity, we only focus on training on a single GPU (except for the pre-training script which support FSDP).
+**Optimization:** Due to limited GPU resources, we only focus on training on a single GPU.
 Additionally, the hyper-parameters for the different training scripts are not fine-tuned.

 # Environment and Requirements